vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 #### Internet connectivity

-Internet connectivity on devices is required either directly or through proxy.
+Internet connectivity on devices is required either directly or through a proxy.

 For more information on other proxy configuration settings, see [Configure device proxy and Internet connectivity settings](configure-proxy-internet.md).